5 of the Best Tours in Ouarzazate: Oases + Kasbahs + Desert Gorges

 Best tours from Ouarzazate

-While this three-day tour doesn’t start or end in Ouarzazate, it does pass through the desert city en route from Marrakech to Merzouga.
 The journey begins with a drive through the Atlas Mountains, stopping to take in the spectacular views from the Tizi n’Tichka Pass.
-Continuing on, you’ll have time to explore Ouarzazate before visiting the UNESCO World Heritage Site of Ait Benhaddou.
-The first day ends in the Valley of Roses - one of Morocco’s most enchanting destinations
+Continuing on, you’ll have time to explore Ouarzazate and visit the UNESCO World Heritage-listed ksar of Ait Benhaddou.
+The first day ends in the Valley of Roses - one of Morocco’s most enchanting destinations.

 Begin the following day with an excursion through the dramatic Todra Gorge before visiting the Amazigh villages of Tinejdad and the “Capital of Fossils”, Erfoud.
 In the late afternoon, you’ll arrive in Merzouga, a gateway to the Moroccan Sahara.
-Embark on a camel ride to a traditional Amazigh encampment for a night under the stars - a truly unforgettable North African experience!

 After waking to watch the sunrise over the Sahara (and maybe test your skills at sandboarding), it’s time to slowly make your way back to Marrakech.
-The last day includes stops in Kalaat M’Gouna before passing once again through Ouarzazate and the Atlas Mountains.
-If you don’t want to return to Marrakech, it’s possible to stop in Ouarzazate to spend a couple of days exploring the area.
+The last day of this Moroccan desert tour include a stop in Kalaat M’Gouna before passing once again through Ouarzazate and the Atlas Mountains.

 “Incredible adventure.
 You will see so much of the country, outside of the cities.
 Very well organized and super friendly and hospitable hosts and guides.” (read more reviews here)